 4. Brown-Banded Roach Eggs

-You can get the Oriental roach nymphs in places with cool temperatures and high humidity including bathroom and kitchen plumbing, basements, and crawl spaces where you’ll find roach dirt, egg cases, and dead roaches.
-In addition, check for spider webs as they may host some of the roach nymph and eggs.
+You can get the Oriental roach nymphs in places with cool temperatures and high humidity, including bathroom and kitchen plumbing, basements, and crawl spaces where you’ll find roach dirt, egg cases, and dead roaches.

 Any Dangers of Having Baby Roaches in your Home?

-Unlike bed bugs, roaches have wings but the roaches’ flying capability varies with species.
-American cockroaches are colored reddish-brown and 1.5 inches – 2 inches.
-In addition, these roaches can fly.
+Unlike bed bugs, roaches have wings, but the roaches’ flying capability varies with species.
+American cockroaches have colored reddish-brown and 1.5 inches – 2 inches.
+Also, these roaches can fly.

 1. Transmits Diseases

-In summary, roach nymphs will carry different diseases that they’ll also spread rapidly when no active roach extermination is undertaking.
-I would recommend that you remove any food debris, water in addition to installing roach killers like roach sprays, roach baits, and roach bombs.
+In summary, roach nymphs will carry different diseases that they’ll spread rapidly when no active roach extermination is undertaken.

 2. Allergic Reactions